nelishahapuni/swift-masterlist/README.md

 - only executable code is signed

 # Asynchronous VS Synchronous
+- Async
-- Async is non-blocking, which means it will send multiple requests to a server.
+    - non-blocking - sends mult. requests to a server
+    - multi-thread - operations/programs run in parallel
+- Sync
-- Sync is blocking it will only send the server one request at a time and wait for that request to be answered by the server.
+    - blocking - sends 1 request at a time & wait for that request to be answered by the server
+    - single-thread - only 1 operation/program run at a time

 # Design Patterns

+## Design Pattern Classes

+- Behavioral - efficient communication patterns between obj & entities
+- Creational - create new objects easily & safely with flexibility
+- Structural - streamlined ways to correlate relationships between obj & entities

+## Observer
+- obj with dependents (observers)
+- one to many relationship (combine, swiftUI, notification)

+## Command
+- sender-receiver (make an order)
+- queue tasks, tracking operation history, etc.

+## Builder
+- add methods (burgers - tomatoes, mayo, etc)
+- similar to SwiftUI

-## 1. Factory Pattern
+## Factory
 - Pattern for creating multiple different instances of a class & allowing the subclasses to alter the type of instances that will be created

 ```swift